This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 • Ground Flax Meal: A source of healthy fats and fiber.
 It’s important to use ground flax meal and not flax seeds.
 The ground flax also works to hold the bars together in this recipe and can’t be substituted.

 • Nut Butter: You can use peanut butter, almond butter, cashew butter, or any nut butter you enjoy.
-Also, if you need it nut-free you can use sun butter (made from sunflower seeds).
+Also, if you need it nut-free you can use sunflower seed butter (made from sunflower seeds).

-• Vanilla Extract and Cinnamon: Provides a natural sweetness, aroma, and warmth to the granola bars.
+• Vanilla Extract and Spices: Provide natural sweetness, aroma, and warmth to the granola bars.

-• Honey: Sweetens and provides some stickiness holding them together.
+• Honey: Sweetens and provides stickiness holding homemade granola bars together.
 You can use a honey-flavored All-u-lose for a lower-carb option or agave instead.
-Maple syrup doesn't work.
+Maple syrup doesn’t work.

 • Almond Milk: You can really use any milk you prefer.